ameistad/django-template/README.md

 - [Cookiecutter](https://github.com/audreyr/cookiecutter "Cookiecutter project") for installing.
+- Django 1.8 and Python 3.
+- Django-environ for 12 factor inspired environment variables.
 - PostgreSQL in development and production.
 - Should deploy to both Dokku and Heroku.
 - Whitenoise serving static files.
-- Django 1.8 and Python 3.

 ## Template installation
 ```sh